codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 		Adds a SELECT SUM(field) clause to a query.

+	.. php:method:: selectCount([$select = ''[, $alias = '']])

+		:param	string	$select: Field to compute the average of
+		:param	string	$alias: Alias for the resulting value name
+		:returns:	BaseBuilder instance (method chaining)
+		:rtype:	BaseBuilder

+		Adds a SELECT COUNT(field) clause to a query.

 	.. php:method:: distinct([$val = TRUE])

 		:param	bool	$val: Desired value of the "distinct" flag